ro31337/libretaxi/doc/GETTING-STARTED.md

 In this file you'll see your pre-defined database connection.
 It should work, but make sure you have your own credentials file.

+You can also change `this.STATEFUL_CONNSTR` to your Firebase url.
+In some case, the default connection will just hang after receiving `/start` command.

 ## Step 2.
 Database connection and credentials

 It's important to have `./libretaxi-development-credentials.json` before you can run the app.